Pattern Matching in C#

 Have you counted all the patterns?

 There are many of them.
-However, learning them is worth because they can improve your code, making it more expressive.
+However, learning them is worth it because they can improve your code, making it more expressive.

 Very quickly, we can make unreadable code.